 This summer, I judged The Hollywood Player Pitch Contest at NATPE’s PitchCon.
 For the past couple of years, I’ve helped TV Pitchers develop their materials and prepare for their pitches.
-I thought it might be helpful to share some Do‘s and Don’t‘s of what ought to be in your pitch proposal.
-DO: Know WHAT your show is.
-Is it...
+I thought it might be helpful to share some Do‘s and Don’t‘s of what ought to be in your proposal when pitching a script.
+DO: Know WHAT your...

 “We were more interested in the idea of systemic problems, not the idea that if you get rid of one bad cop, or if somebody has their appropriate emotional catharsis, all will be well.” –David Simon, creator of HBO’s The Wire, from The Revolution Was Televised by Alan Sepinwall === Brian is one of...